icinganalysis/icinganalysis.github.io/content/NACA-TN-3338x.md

 ![Figure 17](images/naca-tn-3338/Figure17.png)

-The values from each group or segment are plotted, and a "faired" curve through them is manually produced.
+The values from each group or segment are plotted, and a "faired" curve through them manually produced.

 ![Figure 18](images/naca-tn-3338/Figure18.png)